Motion (software): Features

 Features of Motion include the ability to create custom particle effects (as well as using pre-built ones) and to add filters, effects and animations in real time.
 Motion has the ability to address up to 32 GB of RAM and GPU acceleration at 8-bit, 16-bit and 32-bit float color depths.
 Motion 2 can also integrate with a MIDI keyboard, so that parameters can be controlled by keys or faders; this opens up the possibility of real time parameter input into Motion.
 In addition Motion 3 now allows for complete 2D and 3D compositing in a multiplane environment.

 Behaviors

 As well as supporting traditional keyframe animation, Motion introduced a system of pre-set 'behaviors' which can be combined to create realistic animations.
-For instance, the 'throw' behaviour will move an object across the screen.
+For instance, the 'throw' behavior will move an object across the screen.
 Combined with the 'gravity' behavior, it will simulate a realistic arc of motion.
 The effects can be tweaked utilizing various parameters, varying the strength of the bounces, the amount of gravity to apply and so on.

 This is very different from traditional animation software, which requires the use of keyframes to determine the position of an object at any given time.
 Such software then automatically creates motion to fill the spaces between the keyframes.
 This makes it easy to know exactly where objects are on the screen at any given time, but it is considerably more difficult to create realistic animations that build up on different, conflicting forces.